Skip to main content

 • They skip sales evidence: CAC is not solved in the ad account alone.
 Win/loss notes, stalled opportunities, objection patterns, and close rates often reveal the real constraint.

-The operating answer is to pick the right fix for the right pattern:
+The right move is to match the fix to the pattern:

 ICP drift